jasonefrank/labnotebook/tools.md

 Most papers are kept in private repositories on [Bitbucket](http://bitbucket.org).
-My coauthors and I use **Git** to allow us to work reomtely on a paper and merge our changes.
+My coauthors and I use **Git** to allow us to work remotely on a paper and merge our changes.
 If a coauthor is not comfortable with Git, papers are kept on **Dropbox**.

 ## Reading papers